howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_7.md

     return null;
 }
 ```
-Run `make test` again the and the tests should pass.
+Run `composer test` again the and the tests should pass.

 Now we need to return the correct order for a given username.